norihiro/obs-h8819-source/README.md

 This plugin provides audio source(s) from REAC, which is an audio-over-ethernet protocol developed by Roland.

 Why h8819...
 This plugin captures packets whose EtherType is 0x8819.
-An initial `h` is added to express that it was made by the company at Hamamatsu, Japan.
+An initial `h` is added to express that the hardware was made by the company at Hamamatsu, Japan.

 ## Tested device